Task

 Add specs to the context.

-This enables tasks to dynamically generate new tasks based on the result of the current task.
+This enables tasks to dynamically generate new tasks.

 Warning